 The Rise of Hyper-Functional Custom Cabinet Designs

 “When I’m designing cabinetry, I’m always thinking about how clients truly use their space.
-In 2026, homeowners want storage that adapts to their lifestyle—so I design inserts and dividers that can evolve right along with them,” says Danielle Grenier, CGBP, Lead Architect & Design Department Manager.
+In 2026, homeowners want storage space that adapts to their lifestyle—so I design inserts and dividers that can evolve right along with them,” says Danielle Grenier, CGBP, Lead Architect & Design Department Manager.

 Space-Saving Storage Innovations for Modern Lifestyles